Space climate: Background

 exceeding millennia) variability of solar indices, cosmic ray, heliospheric parameters, and the induced geomagnetic, ionospheric, atmospheric, and climate effects.
-It studies mechanisms and physical processes responsible for their variability in the past with projections onto future.
+It studies mechanisms and physical processes responsible for their variability in the past with projections into the future.
 It is a broader and more general concept than space weather, to which it is related like the conventional climate and weather.

 In addition to real-time solar observations, the field of research also covers analysis of historical space climate data.
 This has included analysis and reconstruction that has allowed solar wind and heliospheric magnetic field strengths to be determined from back to 1611.